 team leads: members responsible for coordinating the work and pushing the team to make progress towards their goal.
 Every week, leads attend the board meeting to report to their directors the updates on tasks and metrics.

 rookies.
 Their first semester with us is marked by constant learning and overcoming of challenges.
-Before joining a team, rookies have to choose a track to specialize in.
-This choice will determine the work they do in their teams, as well as the directors that mentor them.
 By the end of the semester, rookies are vetted and become

 official members.
-By the end in their second semester, members they can be tapped to become
+By the end of their second semester, members can then be tapped to become

 directors and join our board.
 After one semester in the board, directors can petition to become

-board of directors plays an important role of support to our teams.
-Each director takes a few members as mentees and follow the work they do, helping them with problems as they come along.
-The mentees are usually the members of a couple of teams that share the same track as the director.
+board of directors plays an important role in supporting our teams.
+Each director takes a few members as mentees and follows the work they do, helping them with problems as they come along.
 Directors must be in constant touch with their mentees, and may also sit in on their meetings every other week.
 Directors should advise but can never make decisions for their mentees.
-Just like teams, mentorships are dissolved at the end of each semester and may be renewed afterwards.
+Just like teams, the board dissolved at the end of each semester and may be renewed afterwards.

 Chairs are a handful of executive positions dedicated to advancing our society and shaping its culture.
-Chairs usually work as mentors to other directors, those with less experience.
+Chairs usually work as mentors to other directors who have less experience.

 Chairperson is the team lead for the chairs.
-They are the servant leader who makes sure that each of our member has resources to work appropriately, according to the playbook.
+They are the servant leader who makes sure that each of our members has the resources they need to work appropriately, according to the playbook.

-Culturechair is runs social events and traditions of our society.
+Culturechair runs social events and maintains the traditions of our society.
 Responsibilities include: